Taiyahm/README-Gen/README.md

 ## Description

-  This node command line app can generate a README for the users project.
+  This is node command line app where a user can generate a README file from inputing the details of their README.
+The README file is generated and saved to the       user's current folder

   ## Table of Contents